 Start by opening up your design software.
 I created this design in the Cricut Design Space, but you can easily make it in Silhouette Studio if you have a Silhouette machine.

 Add your images (in this case, I drew an acute angle using the line tool and the circle tool) and your words in whatever font you’d like.
+If you like the design I used, you can find the cut files in my shop!

 Once your design looks the way you want it, send it to your machine to be cut.
 If you’re using a Silhouette machine, make sure you mirror the design first, before sending it to be cut.
 If you’re using a Cricut, you can click Go to send the design to the machine, then check the box that says “Mirror for Iron On” in the preview screen before you actually cut out the design.